zpencerq/smykowski/README.md

 #### SSL

-It doesn’t do MITM, instead it acts like a TLS vhost to utilize SNI to get the `Host` from the client.
+If the client supports `SNI`, the proxy acts like a TLS vhost to utilize SNI to get the `Host` from the client.
 Then, it annotates the request with a `CONNECT` and hands it off to `goproxy` (after checking the Host to make sure it fits in the whitelist).

+If the client does not support `SNI`, then it man-in-the-middles the connection with a provided cert to get the `Host` from the request, then continues as described previously.

 #### Whitelist